"The Archive is a vital part of the Los Angeles film scene and world-class contributor to the cause of film preservation." —Leonard Maltin

 Thanks to a $5 million donation by Audrey L. Wilder, in December 2006 the Archive moved its public screenings to a new venue, the Billy Wilder Theater at the Hammer Museum in Westwood Village.
 Over the previous two decades, UCLA’s film programming has become a bell-weather for art house and museum film programming across the nation.
 “Heroic Grace: The Chinese Martial Arts Film” delighted sold-out crowds in Los Angeles and then toured more than 20 prestigious venues and film festivals in the U.S., Canada and Europe.
 And the renowned "UCLA Festival of Preservation" inaugurated its first North American tour in 2009.

 In 2008, thanks to an extraordinary and ongoing partnership with the Packard Humanities Institute (PHI) and David Woodley Packard, the Archive's nitrate film holdings were moved to a new state-of the-art $39 million vault facility in Santa Clarita, California.
-The new vault is the first phase in the Archive’s multi-year plan to build a fully developed preservation center with additional vaults for UCLA’s entire collection, as well as laboratories, workrooms and theaters with fiber-optic connections to UCLA.
+The new vault was the first phase in a plan to build a fully developed preservation center with additional vaults for UCLA’s entire collection, as well as laboratories, workrooms and theaters with fiber-optic connections to UCLA.

 Moving Forward / Looking Back